-David Cameron marks 10 years as leader of the Conservative Party on December 6.
+David Cameron has reached his 10th anniversary as leader of the Conservative Party.

 But with the Prime Minister preoccupied by military action against the Islamic State terror group and his renegotiation of Britain's membership of the EU, any celebrations to mark the anniversary are expected to be private and low-key.

 Mr Cameron is only the fourth Conservative leader to reach this milestone since the start of the 20th century, trailing behind Stanley Baldwin, Sir Winston Churchill and Margaret Thatcher.

 His declaration that he will quit before the general election scheduled for 2020 means that he cannot overhaul Lady Thatcher's record, in modern times, of 15 years, nine months and 17 days.

 In many ways a surprise successor to Michael Howard, Mr Cameron snatched the leadership from favourite David Davis in 2005 after dazzling activists with a no-notes speech to party conference.

 Aged just 39 on his election as leader, Mr Cameron was seen as the Tories' youthful answer to Tony Blair, who could shake off the Conservatives' "nasty" image and recreate them as an optimistic and modern party in a country which was still enjoying an economic boom.

 Urging Conservatives to "let sunshine win the day", he promised to lead the greenest and most family-friendly government ever, pursue "well-being" as much as economic growth and match Labour spending plans on public services while delivering tax cuts by "sharing the proceeds of growth".

 But the tone of his leadership was changed irrevocably by the massive financial crash of 2007/08, as he and close ally George Osborne offered an unprecedented programme of austerity to bring the ballooning deficit under control.